 The revenue column of the Income Statement includes revenue income and revenue expenses.
 The capital column includes changes in fair value of investments, as well as gains and losses on disposal and any capital dividends received.
 Gains and losses arising from changes in fair value of investments are recognised as part of the capital return within the Income Statement.
-Investment management fees are split between revenue (5%) and capital (95%) in the same way that the income streams are derived.
+Investment management fees are split between revenue (5%) and capital (95%) in line with the Board's expected long-term return in the form of income and capital gains respectively from Titan's investment portfolio.